Deepen Your Knowledge: specialization courses

 Practice

-14 Hours
+14 hours

 • Making bread doughs with different kneading techniques

-• Use of preferments and old dough
+• Use of preferments and filler paste

-• Using flours with different characteristics
+• Use of flours with different characteristics

-• Diverse shaping techniques for different types of bread
+• Diversified forming techniques for bread types

 Read more